voxpupuli/voxpupuli.github.io/_docs/how_to_run_acceptance_tests.md

 ## Setting up to run a test suite

 At this point bundler and beaker are installed and ready for use.
-For Voxpupuli's acceptance testing suite, beaker is managed by a set of environment variables.
+For Vox Pupuli's acceptance testing suite, beaker is managed by a set of environment variables.

 * `BEAKER_HYPERVISOR` Sets the Hypervisor, `vagrant` or `vagrant_libvirt` for VM based testing